How to quantify long-time rotational motion in molecular systems: Introduction

 Our central motivation to revisit such classic problem stems from the study of deeply supercooled molecular fluids approaching their glass transition~\cite{ediger2000spatially,Richert2002heterogeneous,Berthier2011}.
 In that case, the molecular dynamics slows down dramatically, and it is generally expected that an analytic description of these dynamics in terms of a free angular diffusion model becomes inadequate~\cite{Richert2002heterogeneous}.
 There are many experimental~\cite{cicerone1995molecules,ediger2000spatially,Richert2002heterogeneous,paeng2015ideal} and numerical~\cite{berthier2011dynamical} indications that molecular motion becomes intermittent, characterised by broad distribution of timescales, leading to possible decoupling between rotational and translational motion~\cite{fujara1992translational,stillinger1994translation} and violations of Debye-Stokes-Einstein relation between transport coefficients~\cite{tarjus1995breakdown,cicerone1996enhanced,andreozzi1997evidence,ediger2000spatially,mandel2022single}.
 Superficially, these questions appear well-documented, but we have recently discovered, during the course of a molecular dynamics study~\cite{simon2026molecular}, that available methods to quantify rotational motion all suffer from severe limitations and may even lead to physically inconsistent results.
 These observations have motivated the present theoretical analysis.

 In general, rotational motion can be analysed via two qualitatively different approaches.

 In the first approach, the information about rotational motion is inferred by observing the molecule at two discrete times~\cite{berne1976dynamic,hansen1986theory}.
 The molecule is first observed at an arbitrary initial time, $t=0$, and at a consecutive time $t>0$ later.
 If these observations are done in a numerical simulation, one may be able to reconstruct a $3 \times 3$ rotation matrix, $R(t)$, that would transport the molecule from its initial position at $t=0$ to the final one at $t$.
 Equivalently, this defines an angular displacement that can be represented by a three-dimensional rotation vector, $\boldsymbol{\phi}(t)$ (see Sec.~\ref{sec:methods} for precise definitions).
-While these two objects are relatively easily extracted in a simulation, experimental techniques~\cite{berne1976dynamic,lunkenheimer2000glassy,flamig2020nmr} such as dielectric spectroscopy, depolarized dynamic light scattering or nuclear magnetic resonance, determine angular correlation functions that contain an equivalent information about molecular rotations evaluated at two times $t=0$ and $t$~\cite{hansen1986theory}.
-In dielectric experiments for instance, one has access to the time correlation $C_2(t) = \langle P_2( \cos \theta(t) ) \rangle$ where $\theta(t)$ represents the amplitude of the rotation of the dipolar moment.
+While these two objects are relatively easily extracted in a simulation, experimental techniques~\cite{berne1976dynamic,lunkenheimer2000glassy,flamig2020nmr,Torre1998time,hinze2000orientational} such as dielectric spectroscopy, depolarized dynamic light scattering, nuclear magnetic resonance or optical Kerr effect experiments, determine angular correlation functions that contain an equivalent information about molecular rotations evaluated at two times $t=0$ and $t$~\cite{hansen1986theory}.
+In dielectric experiments for instance, one has access, when cross correlations are negligible~\cite{henot2023orientational}, to the time correlation $C_1(t) = \langle P_1( \cos \theta(t) ) \rangle$ where $\theta(t)$ represents the amplitude of the rotation of the dipolar moment and $P_1(x)$ the Legendre polynomial of rank 1.
 In this example, $\theta(t)$ is directly related to the projection of the rotation vector $\boldsymbol{\phi}(t)$ along the direction of the applied electric field.